The average person will burn between 300 and 400 calories per hour arching.

-How are calories burned while arching?
+How many calories are burned arching?

 Sources and External Resources

 - Ainsworth BE, Haskell WL, Herrmann SD, Meckes N, Bassett Jr DR, Tudor-Locke C, Greer JL, Vezina J, Whitt-Glover MC, Leon AS.
 The Compendium of Physical Activities Tracking Guide.
 Healthy Lifestyles Research Center, College of Nursing & Health Innovation, Arizona State University.
-Retrieved May 11, 2015 from the World Wide Web.
+Retrieved May 11, 2015, from the World Wide Web.

 - Arizona State University Healthy Lifestyles Research Center – Compendium of Physical Activities – Sports – Provides MET values for sporting activities, including archery.